 To start putting the power of BI software into perspective, let's see some of the main benefits your company can gain from using these solutions.

 - Reduce bottlenecks: As mentioned, one of the main benefits you can gain from investing in professional BI software is getting access to relevant insights into your business performance that would otherwise remain untapped.
 Thanks to real-time data provided by these solutions, you can spot potential issues and tackle them before they become bigger crises.
-No matter the size of your data sets, BI tools facilitate the analysis process by letting you extract fresh insights within seconds.
+No matter the size of your data sets, the various business intelligence tools features facilitate the analysis process by letting you extract fresh insights within seconds.

-- Save time and resources: While traditional data management practices encourage the use of spreadsheets and static reports, modern BI solutions offer several features to automate the analysis process and make it more interactive and efficient.
-For instance, you can add all your data sources into one single point of access within seconds, and the tool will automatically update them with no need for manual work saving a lot of time that can be dedicated to other tasks.
+- Save time and resources: While traditional data management practices encourage the use of spreadsheets and static reports, modern BI solutions offer several ways to automate the analytics process and make it more interactive and efficient.
+For instance, you can add all your data sources into a single point of access within seconds, and the tool will automatically update them with no need for manual work; Saving a lot of time that can be dedicated to other tasks.
 Additionally, these tools will save your company a lot of money on implementing wrong strategies that are not backed by data, optimize your service to increase revenues, and find profitable opportunities.

-Now that we’ve briefly discussed the benefits of using BI software in your business, it is time to list the prime features you should consider when investing in one of them.
-Here we will cover the top 17 BI features dividing them into the 4 main steps of the data analysis process: connecting the data, analyzing it, visualizing it, and reporting on the results.
+Now that we’ve briefly discussed the benefits of using BI software in your business, it is time to list the prime features you should consider when investing in them.
+Here we will cover the top 22 dividing them into the 4 main steps of the data analysis process: connecting the data, analyzing it, visualizing it, and reporting on the results.
 Let’s get started!

-The first section of this list of prime features of business intelligence software aims to cover the initial stage of the data analysis process.
+The first section of this list of prime business intelligence software features covers the initial stage of the data analysis process.
 No matter the business size, companies are collecting data from multiple sources.
-This data is usually saved in different databases, external applications, or in an indefinite number of Excel sheets which makes it almost impossible to combine different data sets and update every source promptly.
-BI tools aim to make data integration a simple task by providing the following features:
+This data is usually saved in multiple databases, external applications, or in an indefinite number of Excel sheets which makes it almost impossible to combine different data sets and update every source promptly.
+BI tools aim to make data integration a simple task by providing the following options:

 a) Data Connectors

 Our first business intelligence feature is the earliest step in the process.
-It refers to the ability to connect all your internal and external data sources into one single point of access.
-Having to manually deal with all your data from different channels is a painful task that takes a lot of time.
+It refers to the ability to connect all your internal and external data sources into a single point of access.
+Having to manually deal with all your data from multiple channels is a painful task that takes a lot of time.
 Thanks to modern data connectors, data integration has never been easier.
 Connect databases, flat files, social media data, APIs, CRM data, and several other sources with just a few clicks.
 Once your sources are connected, you don’t need to worry about manually updating them as the software automatically shows you the latest data available.
 The image below shows just a few of the various data connectors offered by datapine.

 **click to enlarge**

 Having flexible data integration is another important feature you should look for when investing in BI software for your business.
-The tool you choose should provide you with different storage options for your data such as a remote connection or being stored in a data warehouse.
+The tool you choose should provide you with various storage options for your data such as a remote connection or a data warehouse.
 On one hand, the remote connection allows you to keep all your data on your server and access it remotely.
 This means you will rely on the speed and capacities of your own servers when querying your data.
-On the other hand, keeping your data in the tool's warehouse means your analytical data will be cloned and stored by the software, which will automatically update it for fresh business insights.
-The benefit of a software's internal data warehouse is that they create specialized solutions that have faster and more efficient servers created to support massive amounts of data making them more reliable than remote connections.
+On the other hand, choosing the tool's warehouse means your data will be cloned and stored by the software; which will also automatically update it as soon as new data is available.
+The benefit of a software's internal data warehouse is that they create specialized solutions that have faster and more efficient servers to support massive amounts of data making them more reliable than remote connections.

-One last business intelligence feature related to connecting your information is being able to join data sources.
-Meaning, you can easily unify data from multiple sources to run cross-database queries and extract advanced business insights.
-Having the technology to match and unify data from multiple sources is critical to get the needed insights to make your business succeed.
-Modern BI tools should provide you with this power by defining relationships between your individual sources with a few clicks, for example by setting up foreign keys.
+Another business intelligence feature from the connection stage is joining data sources.
+Meaning, being able to easily unify data from multiple sources to run cross-database queries and extract useful conclusions from them.
+Having the technology to match and unify data from multiple sources is critical to extract the insights your business needs to succeed.
+Modern BI tools should provide you with this power by defining relationships between your individual sources with a few clicks, for example, by setting up foreign keys.
 These keys allow you to refer data from one source to another and perform efficient cross-database analysis.

 Once you have all your data in one place, it is time to start making sense of it.
 This is where the analytical part of the process starts.
 With the rise of modern self-service BI tools, you no longer need to be a data scientist to understand your business information.
 This set of BI features aims to make the analytical process user-friendly, time-efficient, and accessible while still performing advanced analytics to take your data to the next level.